gatsbyjs/gatsby/docs/blog/2019-04-01-setting-up-yarn-workspaces-for-theme-development/index.md

 The `yarn workspace` command will run Yarn commands for a specific workspace without needing to switch directories.

-Also add the following as peer dependencies to the theme.
+Then add the following as peer dependencies to the theme.
-This will help ensure that the end user of your theme can choose to use any compatible version of Gatsby with your theme.
+This will ensure that the end user of your theme can choose any compatible version of Gatsby.

 ```shell
 yarn workspace gatsby-theme-example-workspaces add --peer gatsby react react-dom